GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.0.4 =
+* Added: __DataTables integration__ Created a new view type for existing forms that uses the [DataTables](http://datatables.net) script.
+We're just getting started with what can be done with DataTables.
+We'll have much more cool stuff like [DataTables Extensions](http://datatables.net/extensions/index).
 * Added: "Add All Fields" option to bottom of the "Add Field" selector
 * Added: Per-field-type options structure to allow for different field types to override default Field Settings
 	* Added: Choose how to display User data.
 In the User field settings, you can now choose to display the "Display Name", username, or ID